-- Income from homeless leasing schemes;

-- Revenue grants, including amortisation of government grants; and

-- COVID-19 grant income received from the Welsh Government and Local Health Boards (this does not include any grant received where the Group has acted as an agent); and

-- Income from sale of housing property stock.
+- Rent, fees and service charge income receivable in the year from tenants, residents and leaseholders; - Income from other goods and services supplied in the year (excluding VAT); - Income from homeless leasing schemes; - Revenue grants, including amortisation of government grants; - COVID-19 grant income received from the Welsh Government and Local Health Boards (this does not include any grant received where the Association has acted as an agent) ; and - Income from sale of housing property stock.

-Traditional property sales which include home buy, shared ownership and general needs are included within surplus or deficit on the sale of fixed assets.
+Traditional property sales which include Homebuy, shared ownership and general needs are included within surplus or deficit on the sale of fixed assets.
 The proceeds from the first tranche sale of low cost home ownership properties are included within turnover.
 Subsequent tranche sales are included within the surplus or deficit on the sale of fixed assets.